DBAJamey/awesome-database-tools/_posts/2026-09-08-best-database-management-software.md

 The all-in-one database IDE for modern developers and DBAs

 Pros:
-- Multi-DBMS support: SQL Server, MySQL, MariaDB, Oracle, PostgreSQL, plus native connectivity to Amazon RDS, Azure, Google Cloud, and Percona/Galera setups
+- Multi-DBMS support: SQL Server, MySQL, MariaDB, Oracle, PostgreSQL, plus native connectivity to Amazon RDS, Azure, Google Cloud, Supabase, and a wide range of other cloud services
-- dbForge AI Assistant built in: chat with an LLM about your code, generate SQL from a plain-language request, get error explanations and fixes, and query optimization suggestions
+- dbForge AI Assistant integrated: chat with an LLM about your code, generate SQL from a plain-language request, get error explanations and fixes, and context-aware query optimization suggestions
 - Visual query builder + SQL code editor with IntelliSense
 - Schema/data comparison, synchronization, deployment
 - Integrated debugging, performance tuning, data generation
-- Git and other VCS integration out of the box, now available for SQL Server, MySQL, and PostgreSQL
+- Git and other VCS integration out of the box, now available for SQL Server and MySQL

 Cons:
 - Requires initial setup to unlock full automation potential
 - Paid license, though a free 30-day trial and a free Express Edition are both available
-- The AI Assistant carries its own separate license and trial, on top of the base dbForge Edge license

 Why it's #1:
 dbForge Edge replaces 4-5 separate tools.
-It's like the Swiss Army knife of database dev: one IDE that truly does it all.
+It's a [universal database IDE](https://www.devart.com/dbforge/edge/) that truly does it all.
 Querying, comparing, migrating, documenting: no more context switching.

 Best for: Database professionals who manage multiple database systems and want a single control center, now with an AI assistant that already knows their schema.